March 20th, 2018

 With the evolution of devices, there should be equal to greater sophistication in the understanding practices that are used to monitor devices.
 NMIS collects information from any device on your network and by using the ‘sysObjectId’ variable, it can attribute a vendor to the device from the Enterprise list.
 The list of vendors is continually expanding, you can peruse the most common list here.
 However, the true functionality of NMIS is the ability to control new vendors.
 This process is better explained – Here!

 The increased visibility combined with custom thresholding using NMIS, there will be greater control over your network.
 Users of NMIS will be familiar with SNMP and device modelling, but there are more custom controls that are available.
-Join Keith Sinclair (Opmantek CTO) on the 20th March 2018 at 2 pm EDT for a walkthrough on using MIBs for custom function, device modelling and custom thresholding.
+Watch Keith Sinclair (Opmantek CTO) present a webinar that walkthroughs the use of MIBs for custom function, device modelling and custom thresholding.
 This webinar is located – Here!

 Here at Opmantek, we are constantly looking for new ways to help your workday.
 If you have any feature requests, webinar topics or ideas you would like to see get developed, don’t hesitate to reach out.